maxonthegit/PPspliT/README.md

 difference is enhanced for the case of font scaling for grow/shrinking emphasis
 effects: PPspliT renders this by changing font size by an amount that is a good compromise between horizontal and vertical growth/shrink.
-12. ~~Accurate processing of emphasis effects affecting fill/line colors.
-For reasons which I haven't been able to figure out, sometimes color change settings in effects that are still to be processed get corrupted before reaching these effects, causing a failure to apply the intended color.~~
-13. ~~Handling the auto-fit property for text frames, due to some limits in the interface that PowerPoint offers for this property (in PPT<2007 it is totally absent, while in PPT 2007 it seems to work fairly well).~~
-14. Accurate rendering of some rotation effects.
+10. Accurate rendering of some rotation effects.
 During the presentation PowerPoint rotates shapes around the center of the visible shape body.
 Instead, PPspliT rotates it around the center of the container box.
 To explain the difference, consider an arc, whose container box is the rectangle (or,